 Guilt for not feeling happy

-Women who experience problems with their mental health in pregnancy (antenatal/prenatal) or after birth (postnatal) sometimes feel guilty or embarrassed about their feelings.
+Many people expect pregnancy to be a time full of joy and excitement, but this isn’t the case for everyone.
+Some women who have problems with their mental health in pregnancy or afterwards feel guilty or embarrassed about their feelings.

 Talk to someone

-- you feel anxious most of the time for more than two weeks.
+- you feel low, depressed or anxious most of the time for more than two weeks

 - anxiety is making you feel physically ill with fast heartbeat, fast breathing, sweating, feeling faint, feeling sick and diarrhoea.